 - Allow to cool for two minutes on baking sheet before moving to cooling rack.

 Want to put a bit of holiday flair on your ginger cookies?
 Roll them in colored sugar instead of white before baking.
-A simple switch that immediately makes them a bit more festive!
+A simple switch that immediately makes these Soft and Chewy Ginger Cookies even more festive!

 Looking for more great cookie recipes?